oshaughnessy/sierramountainll/_pages/softball/index.md

     For our 2nd year, see [2024 Softball]({% link _pages/softball/2024.md %}).

 [^partner]: MGS, SMLL, and YLL worked in close partnership to create an interleague game schedule this season.

+[^runs]: 5-run limit is found in [Rule 5.07](https://www.littleleague.org/app/Rulebook/2/159):
+    "...
+(Minor League: The side is retired when three offensive players are legally put out, called out by an umpire, or when all players on the roster have batted one time in the half-inning or when the offensive team scores five (5) runs."

 [^softballs]: .47 COR, 375 lb compression, 11" or 12" circumference